 Self-validating the copy.

-Making backup copies of the disk image, and validating the integrity of the backups.
+Making backup copies of the disk image and validating the integrity of the backups.

-Converting the disk image into a form that can be used by your forensic tool
+Converting the disk image into a form that can be used by your forensic tool.

 On the digitalcorpora.org website there are several disk images with which you can work.
 We’re going to do our initial work with the image nps-2009- canon2-gen6.
-This image is usually stored in the directory /corp/drives/nps/nps- 2009-canon2/.
+This image is usually stored in the directory /corp/images/nps/nps- 2009-canon2/.

 The nps-2009-canon2 disk images are a series of images created with a Canon digital camera and a 32MB SD card.
 First the card was cleared using —dd— on a Linux computer.
 The card was then inserted into the digital camera, a series of photos were taken, and the card was removed and imaged.
 The card was put back into the camera, some of the photos were deleted, and new photos were taken.
 This process was repeated five times, creating a total of six disk images, nps-2009-canon2-gen1 through nps-2009-canon2-gen6.